Choisissez votre cadeau d'exception à partir des montants d'achat ci-dessous.

 2003 He received the François Coty Prize for best perfumer.

-2019 First perfumer to receive three Lifetime Achievement Awards, consecrating him as the perfumer of his generation.
+2019 First perfumer to receive three Lifetime Achievement Awards, recognizing him as the perfumer of his generation.

 Written by Emilie Veillon - Le Temps